Scientific: Bignonia capreolata

 USDA 6-11

-Light: Full sun to partial sun
+Light: Full sun to partial sun, but no full shade.

 Pruning: Limited pruning, only to control spread, especially of basal sprouts.